Back to Work after Maternity Leave

 Great practices and support for mothers returning to work are crucial to ease the transition from an already overwhelming period of life change.
 It is time to start having more conversations about what happens after maternity leave.

 As a result of the pandemic, many companies have implemented policy changes that can help better attract and retain working parents.
-It is undeniable that organizations that support maternity leave and foster a flexible working environment are more likely to stand out in a competitive labour market.
+It is undeniable that organisations that support maternity leave and foster a flexible working environment are more likely to stand out in a competitive labour market.
 Unfortunately, a recent study based on figures from the OECD Family Database ranked Ireland second worst for parental leave and family policies.

-Claire McCartney a senior policy adviser at the Chartered Institute of Personnel and Development says: “The way you are treated as an employee becoming a parent, will have a big impact on your loyalty and desire to stay with the organization in the longer term”
+Claire McCartney a senior policy adviser at the Chartered Institute of Personnel and Development says: “The way you are treated as an employee becoming a parent, will have a big impact on your loyalty and desire to stay with the organisation in the longer term”

 There is certainly no quick fix for this problem.
-However Great Place to Work certified companies JTI, Avvio, Distilled, and Core have successfully implemented great practices that support employees before and after their maternity leave.
+However, Great Place to Work Certified companies JTI, Avvio, Distilled, and Core have successfully implemented great practices that support employees before and after their maternity leave.

 Keep reading to learn more about what these Great Workplaces are doing to change the future of work in Ireland!